AleksanderLucy/AleksanderLucy.github.io/index.md

   actions:
     - label: "My Projects"
       url: "/portfolio/"
 excerpt: "Aleksander Lucy is an engineer with a passion for history.
-His area of expertise is mechanical engineering, with an emphasis digital fabrication and a liberal arts skillset."
+His area of expertise is mechanical engineering, with an emphasis in digital fabrication and a liberal arts skillset."
 feature_row:
   - image_path: assets/img/pump1.jpg
     alt: "Syringe Pump"